Posts

 Image

 TESTOSTERONE AND OVERTRAINING Research has consistently shown that excessive training—especially when athletes don’t allow for enough recovery—can mess with hormonal balance, particularly in men.
-Overtraining, which means pushing past normal training intensity and volume without giving your body time to rest, is known to cause drops in testosterone.
+Overtraining, which involves pushing past normal training intensity and volume without letting your body sufficient time to rest, is known to cause a decline in testosterone levels.
 These drops are often paired with spikes in cortisol, the primary stress hormone, which push the body into a more muscle-breaking (catabolic) state instead of the muscle-building (anabolic) effects that testosterone usually supports.
 One of the earliest studies to examine this found that male athletes who overtrained saw their testosterone levels fall, and these levels didn’t bounce back for months after they got their training under control.
-The study also found a tight link between lower testosterone and higher cortisol, suggesting that these hormonal changes are not just a sign of overtraining, but also part of how it hurts perform...
+The study also found a tight link between lower testosterone and higher cortisol, suggesting that these hormonal changes are not just a sign of overtraining but also a c...

 Image

-BREAST SELF-EXAMINATION: ESSENTIAL INFORMATION ABOUT THIS IMPORTANT PROCEDURE Breast self-examination (BSE) helps people become familiar with the everyday look and feel of their breasts, making it easier to spot changes that might need further attention.
-Though there’s debate over whether BSE actually reduces breast cancer deaths, it’s still used as a breast awareness tool, especially in places where access to regular clinical exams or mammograms is limited [Journal of Clinical Nursing; BMC Women's Health].
+BREAST SELF-EXAMINATION: THE ESSENTIALS Breast self-examination (BSE) helps individuals become familiar with the everyday appearance and texture of their breasts, making it easier to detect changes that may require further attention.
+Though there’s debate over whether BSE actually reduces breast cancer deaths, it’s still used as a breast awareness tool, especially in places where access to regular clinical exams or mammograms is limited [Journal of Clinical Women's Health; BMC Women's Health].
 How to Perform a Breast Self-Examination Best Timing: If you menstruate, the ideal time for BSE is a few days after your period ends, when your breasts are less likely to be swollen or sore.
-Pick the same date each month for those who don’t menstruate to stay consistent [PLOS ONE].
-Visual Check: Stand before a mirror with straight shoulders and arms on your hips.
+Select the same date each month, don't try to track those who don’t menstruate to maintain consistency [PLOS ONE].
+Visual Check: Stand before a mirror with your shoulders straight and your arms on your hips.
 Look for changes in shape, size, skin texture, or the appearance of your nipples.
-Then, raise your arms and check a...
+Then, ...

 Image

-OVERTRAINING: PHYSICAL AND PSYCHOLOGICAL SYMPTOMS OF TRAINING TOO MUCH Overtraining happens when someone exercises so intensely or often that their body can’t keep up with the demands for recovery.
-This isn’t just about being sore after a challenging workout—overtraining syndrome (OTS) is a well-documented condition that takes a toll on the body and mind (ResearchGate; Wiley Online Library).
-Physiological Effects: When rest doesn’t match training, the body starts to break down.
-Muscles recover more slowly, hormone levels (like cortisol and testosterone) may shift, and the immune system weakens, leaving people more likely to get sick or hurt (ResearchGate; Wiley Online Library).
-If overtraining becomes chronic, it can shrink muscle mass, reduce metabolism, and even hurt your heart’s ability to function well (Taylor & Francis; MDPI).
-Research also points to problems in neuroendocrine and immune pathways, with higher inflammation and changes in stress hormones (Springer; Redox B...
+OVERTRAINING: CONSEQUENCES AND PREVENTION Overtraining occurs when an individual exercises so intensely or frequently that they are unable to keep up with the demands for recovery.
+This isn't just about being sore after a challenging workout—overtraining syndrome (OTS) is a well-documented condition that takes a toll on the body and mind (ResearchGate; Wiley Online Library).
+Physiological Effects: Overtraining doesn't match training; the body starts to break down.
+Muscles recover more slowly, hormone levels (such as cortisol and testosterone) may shift, and the immune system weakens, leaving people more susceptible to illness or injury (ResearchGate; Wiley Online Library).
+If overtraining becomes chronic, it can lead to a reduction in muscle mass, a decline in metabolism, and even compromise the heart's ability to function optimally (Taylor & Francis; MDPI).
+Research also indicates issues in neuroendocrine and immune pathways, characterized by increased inflammation a...

 Image

-TESTICULAR CANCER: THIS ONE-MINUTE EXAM IS UNKNOWN TO MANY YOUNG MEN Most Americans mistakenly believe that testicular cancer is a risk for older men, but the reality is different: it strikes men between 20 and 40 most often.
-According to a new Ohio State University Wexner Medical Center survey, early detection makes all the difference, but confusion about symptoms and screening is still widespread.
+TESTICULAR CANCER: SELF-EXAM Most Americans mistakenly believe that testicular cancer is a risk for older men, but the reality is different: it strikes men between 20 and 40 most often.
+According to a new survey by Ohio State University Wexner Medical Center, early detection makes all the difference, but confusion about symptoms and screening remains widespread.
 Testicular cancer affects nearly 10,000 adults in the U.S. every year, yet only 13% of adults surveyed correctly identified that it’s most common in men under 40.
 Even more telling, two-thirds of respondents thought screenings are only necessary after age 40, when doctors say self-exams matter most for men in their twenties and thirties.
 Dr. Shawn Dason, a urologic oncologist at OSUCCC – James, isn’t surprised by the confusion.
 “A lot of young men don’t expect to face something like this in their twenties or thirties,” he said.
-“They’re focused on their careers or everyday life, not their h...
+“They’re focused on their careers or everyday life, not their health.”
+The survey, which included 1,0...

 MUSCLE BUILDING IN WOMEN